Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Every Marine in the room shrugged simultaneously.

 "Because bored Marines, I guess.
-Though the sausagefest bullshit seems more of a combat arms thing, so...I dunno."
+Though the sausagefest bullshit seems more of a combat arms thing, so...
+I dunno."

 "...What’ve I gotten into…?"

 "The military.
 Anyway, what’s your answer?
 ‘Cuz if you don’t answer them, you’ll just have to keep wrestling them until they give up or you’ve broken all their bones."

-"I mean...I could use the extra PT…" He leered *aggressively* at Lang’s Marines...
+"I mean...
+I could use the extra PT…" He leered *aggressively* at Lang’s Marines...

-*"No,* Thompson."
+"*No,* Thompson."

 "Aww!"

-"So...answer?"
+"So... answer?"

-"...Well, I mean...I dunno!
+"...Well, I mean...
+I dunno!
 They’re both pretty, uh…"

 "Ohh, I know this one."
 Campbell chuckled, and ducked through the doorframe, turning slightly sideways to squeeze into the room.
 Clearly he’d grasped the *thrust* of the question instantly.
 "Y’ask me, it’s *way* gayer to suck one dick a hundred times.
 That’s a relationship right there," he contributed.
 "Really get ‘ta know a man, y’know?
 What he likes…"